grandMA3 クイックスタートガイド » 17 レシピ | Version 2.2 |

 Close the editor.

 This calls the preset into the programmer using the fade and delay times and the recipe values.
+The programmer content does not refer to the recipe preset but to the content of the recipe preset.
+This can be seen in the Fixture Sheet.

 Turn Off the sequence, clear the programmer, and try running the two cues again.